 As Wikipedia says, Cascading Style Sheets (CSS) is a style sheet language used to describe the presentation semantics (that is, the look and formatting) of a document written in a markup language.
 Its most common application is to style web pages written in HTML and XHTML, but the language can also be applied to any kind of XML document, including SVG and XUL.
 But beyond the web design, you can use CSS to create some pretty cool graphics, as the ones we show you below.
+Find out this pack of 100+ supremely neat animated interface icons designed with maximum compatibility in mind, delivering files in SVG, Illustrator (ai), After Effects (aep), JSON, HTML & XML formats.

 This puzzle was made completely with CSS, must have taken a lot of time.